-Divide the milk between two tall 16-ounce glasses.
+Divide the milk between 2 tall 16-ounce glasses.

 Add 3 tablespoons of chocolate syrup to each glass.
 Stir to blend thoroughly.

 Add 2 scoops of ice cream to each glass and fill with club soda or carbonated water about three-quarters of the way up the glass.

 Top with whipped cream and cherry or chocolate shavings, if desired.